-X-linked agammaglobulinemia (a-gam-uh-glob-u-lih-NEE-me-uh) — or XLA — is an inherited (genetic) immune system disorder that reduces your ability to fight infections.
-People with XLA may experience infections of the inner ear, sinuses, respiratory tract, bloodstream and internal organs.
+X-linked agammaglobulinemia (a-gam-uh-glob-u-lih-NEE-me-uh) — also called XLA — is an inherited (genetic) immune system disorder that reduces your ability to fight infections.
+People with XLA might get infections of the inner ear, sinuses, respiratory tract, bloodstream and internal organs.

 XLA affects males almost exclusively, although females can be genetic carriers of the condition.
-Most people with XLA are diagnosed in infancy or early childhood, once it's clear that they are experiencing repeated infections.
-Sometimes, people are not diagnosed until adulthood.
+Most people with XLA are diagnosed in infancy or early childhood, after they've had repeated infections.
+Some people aren't diagnosed until adulthood.

 Babies with XLA generally appear healthy for the first few months because they're protected by the antibodies they got from their mothers before birth.
 When these antibodies clear from their systems, the babies begin to develop often severe, recurrent bacterial infections — such as of the ears, lungs, sinuses and skin — that can be life-threating.